missaouibilel/REST-API/README.md

 # REST-API
-this my first REST API project using php,mysql and Jquery
+this is my first REST API project using PHP,Mysql and Jquery